-- If BGS2-E is in dedicated mode, command returns "+CME ERROR: phone busy". - ATD is used as a standard V.250 AT command, too. - When using the command on the second serial interface please see also Section 1.10.
+- If BGS8 is in dedicated mode, command returns "+CME ERROR: phone busy". - ATD is used as a standard V.250 AT command, too.

 11.20 ATH Manual rejection of a network request for PDP context activation

 The V.250 ATH command may be used to deactivate all PDP contexts which are active or online on the same interface.
 This command should not be used to deactivate PDP contexts during the implicit PDP context deactivation procedure which is started automatically after LCP termination or by dropping the DTR line (if AT&D2 is configured).
 For details refer to Section 11.5.1, Automatic deactivation of PDP context during dial-up PPP.
 The ATH command may also be used to reject a network request for PDP context activation announced by the unsolicited result codes "RING" or "+CRING: GPRS".